Sophie-Mal/Peak-District/README.md

 Validator scores:

-The HTML validator came back with the hr tag being out of place, however this is what is used to create a break between the webpage and the footer.
+The HTML validator came back with the hr tag being out of place, however this is what is used to create a break between the webpage and the footer and there was no way of changing this so the HTML validator accepted it.

 ![HTML Validator](images/HTMLvalidator.png)